 To actually lodge a successful application to the council and get approval to remove your tree you need one of the following reasons:

 - It keeps dropping large branches and my kids play in the yard

 - It is cracking the foundations of my house

 - It’s infested with white ants.

-Anything outside of the above and you’re going to have a hard time convincing council to give you approval.
+Anything outside of the above and you’re going to have a hard time convincing the council to give you approval.

 Remember tree removal applications get knocked back every day, so make sure you have a good reason before you apply.

-We have actually written a whole article just on getting approval for your tree removal from council, so check it out here for more ideas.
+We have actually written a whole article just on getting approval for your tree removal from the council, so check it out here for more ideas.

 Will council remove the tree for me?

-Ahhhh no. The only trees council will touch are the ones on public land such as in parks and nature reserves.
-It’s quite ironic that they can give or deny you permission to remove a tree, but you need to pay for it once the overlords given you their approval.
+Ahhhh no. The only trees the council will touch are the ones on public land such as in parks and nature reserves.
+It’s quite ironic that they can give or deny you permission to remove a tree, but you need to pay for it once the overlords have given you their approval.